matzefriedrich/parsley-docs/integrations/gofiber.md

 :::code language="golang" source="/examples/integrations/gofiber/internal/route_handlers/types.go" :::

-The `internal/route_handlers/greeters.go` file registers the route handler for the `/say-hello` endpoint, which returns a greeting message based on the query parameters provided in the request.
+The `internal/route_handlers/greeter.go` file registers the route handler for the `/say-hello` endpoint, which returns a greeting message based on the query parameters provided in the request.
 The logic for the message generation is handled by the `Greeter` service, which is injected into the `NewGreeterRouteHandler` method.

 :::code language="golang" source="/examples/integrations/gofiber/internal/route_handlers/greeter.go" :::

-The `internal/modules/route_handler_module.go` file handles the registration of the `RouteHandler` services themselves.
+The `route_handler_module.go` file handles the registration of the `RouteHandler` services themselves.

 :::code language="golang" source="/examples/integrations/gofiber/internal/modules/route_handlers_module.go" :::

-This configuration ensures that all route handlers the application requires are correctly registered and injected into the GoFiber instance.
+This configuration ensures that all route handlers the application requires are correctly registered and injected into the Fiber application instance.
 Since the application service expects a set of route handler services, the `RegisterList` method must be used to register a list activator for the `RouteHandler` type.

 ### Application Logic